New! BD Essentials: Turn your team into federal intel-gathering experts

 It’s often challenging to connect with customers without doing some research, and it’s more difficult in a virtual environment where you lack the visual clues an office visit might provide.

 Customers love to talk about their problems.
 They love to vent about their work challenges and the injustices they suffer.
 Don’t rush to the business at hand.
-Take your time, be empathetic, be interested, and you might be surprised how valuable this type of conversation is for fostering trust.

-Elite professionals understand the value of high-quality relationships.
-They prioritize relationship building and develop contact plans to do this.
 They know that it takes time and effort to discover what’s important, their interests, career aspirations, and what bothers or worries them – both inside the Government customer, with industry counterparts, and with their internal stakeholders.
-Early engagement enables them to connect and foster customer relationships long before the conversation shifts to the specifics of the upcoming opportunity.

-Another common sin is not developing relationships with all the relevant communities – warfighter/ end users, contracting, leadership/sponsors, and the prime/ partners.
+Another common sin is not developing relationships with all the relevant communities – warfighter / end users, contracting, leadership / sponsors, and the prime / partners.
 You must know who they are, what they do, and invest time nurturing relationships with each of them.

 Quality relationships deliver quality intelligence!
 Without trust and good relationships, you put yourself at an intelligence disadvantage to your competition that does.